ldragoon/fin-example-repository/README.md

 service, the authentication of the users is sent to the central CAS authentication server, and if the user authenticates, the service will mint a token for this users.
 There aren't too many differences in the overall setup.
-First, we remove the Basic-Authentication Service and add the CAS service.
+First, open the fin-example.yml file, remove the Basic-Authentication Service, and add the CAS service.

 ``` diff
 --- fin-example.yml	2018-03-01 17:05:14.964623572 -0800